abbyazari/abbyazari.github.io/_pages/join.md

   **I am recruiting an U of A undergraduate student for a summer research opportunity.**

-  Please fill out this form (opening on March 10) internal to U of A) by March 21 to be considered.
+  Please fill out this form (will open on March 10, internal to U of A) by March 21 to be considered.
 Do not email me.

 - Graduate Students

   **I am recruiting for Master's and PhD students for Fall 2025 in ~~[Physics](https://www.ualberta.ca/en/physics/index.html)~~ (deadline passed) and [ECE](https://www.ualberta.ca/en/engineering/electrical-computer-engineering/index.html) (still open).**

   If you are interested in joining the group please email me with: 1) a description of your research interests and how you see them fitting into the research group, 2) information about your background including a CV or resumé, and an unofficial transcript.
+There are multiple open projects including reinforcement learning applications on spacecraft observations, understanding Mars' solar wind interaction, and non-parametric solar wind distribution estimates.

 - Post Doctoral and Visitor Funding Opportunities